-Professor Patrick Weil is a Visiting Professor of Law and a Peter and Patricia Gruber Fellow in Global Justice at Yale Law School, and a senior research fellow at the French National Research Center in the University of Paris1, Pantheon-Sorbonne.
+Professor Patrick Weil is a Visiting Professor of Law and Oscar M. Ruebhausen Distinguished Senior Fellow at Yale Law School, and a senior research fellow at the French National Research Center in the University of Paris1, Pantheon-Sorbonne.
 Professor Weil's work focuses on comparative immigration, citizenship, and church-state law and policy.
 His most recent book is The Sovereign Citizen: Denaturalization and the Origins of the American Republic

 (Penn Press, 2013).
 Among his other recent publications are "Citizenship, Passports, and the Legal Identity of Americans: Edward Snowden and Others Have a Case in the Courts," 123 Yale Law Journal Forum, 565 (2014); "Headscarf versus Burqa: Two French Bans with Different Meanings," in Constitutional Secularism in an Age of Religious Revival